CiscoDevNet/terraform-provider-iosxr/docs/resources/flow_monitor_map.md

   - Range: `1`-`1000000`
 - `cache_timeout_update` (Number) Specify the update timeout
   - Range: `1`-`604800`
-- `delete_mode` (String) Configure behavior when deleting/destroying the resource.
-Either delete the entire object (YANG container) being managed, or only delete the individual resource attributes configured explicitly and leave everything else as-is.
-Default value is `all`.
-  - Choices: `all`, `attributes`
 - `device` (String) A device name from the provider configuration.
 - `exporters` (Attributes List) Specify flow exporter map name (see [below for nested schema](#nestedatt--exporters))
 - `hw_cache_timeout_inactive` (Number) Specify the inactive timeout